jamesgrams/guystation/README.md

 6. After you install, the first thing you will want to do is update GuyStation to make sure you have the latest version!

 The username for this image is `cocoa` and the password is `pup`.
-This template comes with many items listed in the recommendations section including
+This template comes with many items listed in the recommendations section including:
 * Screen lock disabled
 * Bluetooth Manager installed
 * AntimicroX installed and set to run on startup